-How much water to add to the crushed and/or malted grain (the grist) is going to depend on the brewing method being used, the grains, and, essentially, each brewer's individual recipe.
+The amount of water to add to the crushed or malted grain, which is also called the grist, is going to depend on the brewing method being used, the grains, and, essentially, your individual recipe.

-A general rule of thumb for a single-step infusion mash is to use 1.3 quarts of strike water for every pound of grain.
-This method is commonly used to brew ales.
+A general rule of thumb for a single-step infusion (mix) mash is to use 1.3 quarts of strike water for every pound of grain.
+This ratio is commonly used to brew ales.

 Strike Water Temperature

-The temperature of the strike water is essential to produce a good mash and it is important for home brewers to pay attention to this.
+The temperature of the strike water is essential to produce a good mash.

-Using the single infusion (mix) method as an example again, the general idea is that the strike water should be 10-15 degrees Fahrenheit warmer than the intended temperature of the mash.
-The strike water is hotter than the target mash because there will be an initial cooling when grain meets water.
+If you are using a single infusion method as an example, the general idea is that the strike water should be 10 to 15 F warmer than the intended temperature of the mash.
+The strike water should be hotter than the target mash because there will be an initial cooling when the grain meets water.

-For instance, the target for most mash infusions is between 148 and 158 Fahrenheit so the strike water should be at least 158 but no more than 173 degrees.
+For instance, since the target for most mash infusions is between 148 and 158 F, the strike water should be at least 158, but no more than 173 F.

-The temperature of the infusion is not a guessing game, but an exact science.
-It is important to have the right amount of heat for the saccharification rest (another term for the mashing process) that converts the grain's starch into simple sugars that can be fermented with yeast.
+The temperature of the infusion should not be a guessing game, but an exact science.
+Use a thermometer.
+It is important to have the right amount of heat for the "saccharification rest," which is another term for the mashing process.
+During the mashing process, the grain's starch converts into simple sugars, which in turn, will be fermented with yeast.

-Many home brewers will heat their strike water in a turkey fryer in the brew kettle while others prefer to use their stove.
+Many home brewers will heat their strike water in the brew kettle of a turkey fryer while others prefer to use their stove.

-Yet another question regarding strike water that is commonly found on homebrewing forums is whether to add the strike water to the grain or add the grain to the strike water.
-There really is no correct answer and the consensus is that it is going to depend on the brewer's individual system.
+Most beginning brewers usually want to know if you add the strike water to the grain or add the grain to the strike water.
+There really is no correct answer.
+The consensus is that it is going to depend on your individual system.

-The concern in this stage is to prevent the grains from creating dough-like balls when the water and grain mix.
+The concern at this stage is to prevent the grains from creating dough-like balls when the water and grain mix.
 Proper and thorough stirring of the working mash should combat this problem no matter which element is added to the mash tun first.
 The mash tun is the vessel used when combining the heated water and grains to make the mash.

-Many homebrewers choose to add the water to the mash tun first, then pour the grain in a few pounds at a time, stirring thoroughly in between each new addition of grain.
-This may be the easiest way for a beginner to obtain a good mash.
+Many homebrewers choose to add the water to the mash tun first, then pour the grain in a few pounds at a time, stirring thoroughly in between each new addition of the grain.
+This may be the easiest way for a beginner to control clumping and obtain a good mash.